-You’ve probably seen it in the news that the state of Florida has declared a state of emergency for 7 counties along the Gulf of Mexico coast because of the phenomenon popularly called “Red tide”.
+You’ve probably seen it in the news that, back in August, the state of Florida had declared a state of emergency for 7 counties along the Gulf of Mexico coast because of the phenomenon popularly called “Red tide”.
 We have put the term between quote marks because scientists have been phasing out of its usage since red tides are not always actually red-colored and tides are unrelated to the occurrence of said phenomenon, however, the effects of red tide are very real and related to several possible troubles to real estate.
+And considering that, with Category 4 Hurricane Michael striking the Florida Panhandle exactly from the Gulf of Mexico, and the big water surge that is expected, the red tide might as well advance into the mainland further damaging the people of Florida and its real estate.

 When large concentrations of certain aquatic microorganisms (algae) blossom, they release photosynthetic pigments into the water, making it look colored by shades of red that go from rust to blood red.
 This aspect is what’s called red tide.
 However, if it ended there, it would be fine and kind of cool.
 Would render a lot of instagram pictures and horror movie shots, right?